stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 As mentioned above, the most general form of MSFs as defined in *dunai*, does not go well with the totality checker.
-On the other hand it is very useful to be able to write provably total networks of streaming functions.
-As is often the case in Haskell, the examples in the article mentioned above make strong use of (arbitrary) recursion and laziness to set up interesting and powerful streaming networks and programmers have to be very careful to not come up with an unsound MSF that will loop forver.
+On the other hand it is very useful to be able to write provably total networks of stream functions.
+As is often the case in Haskell, the examples in the article mentioned above make strong use of (arbitrary) recursion and laziness to set up interesting and powerful stream networks and programmers have to be very careful to not come up with an unsound MSF that will loop forver.
 It is my hope that Idris and its totality checker